melezhik/mybutterflies/articles/Ain/data.md

 # Ain

-Recently I've came across an interesting tool called [ain](https://github.com/jonaslu/ain).
+Recently I've come across an interesting tool called [ain](https://github.com/jonaslu/ain).

 I knew about it from hacker news, which I use quite often to pass my time.